 For example, if you ask a Northwestern Mutual, Farmer’s, State Farm, or New York Life agent for a life insurance quote, you are extremely likely to get quotes from that particular company only.
 There’s nothing wrong with that since they openly and fairly represent that company’s products.
 However, independent agents represent multiple companies so they can “shop the market” to find the best deal for you.

 Also, don’t make the mistake of thinking that “shopping the market” is as simple as getting a “price comparison” from one of those online life insurance sites.
 That quote will only be valid if it takes into account specifics about your health and family history.
 Anything less ignores the role that health class ratings play in the actual price you'll pay.

-That’s why we recommend this online quote service.
-They give you the convenience of getting a quote in just a few minutes, without salesman hype, shopped from more than a dozen carriers across the entire industry, and includes health class rating information so that it’s accurate.
+That's why we recommend this online quote service.
+Policy Genius gives you the convenience of getting a quote in just a few minutes, without salesman hype, shopped from more than a dozen carriers across the entire industry, and includes health class rating information so that you know the quotes are accurate.